nickdelgrosso/slide-stiching-kata/README.md

   2) Creates a merged section image file for a given section directory.

 This program can take the form of a jupyter notebook, a function, or a command-line script.
-It should be organized and easy to modify for other files.
+Regardless of the programs form, it should be organized and easy to modify for other datasets.

+## Technical Questions ("Can We / How Can We / How SHould We..."
+Questions)

+  1) How Do I Get the Data Onto My Computer?

+  2) How Can We Check the Quality of These Files?
+Can We Visualize, Browse the Images in Python?

+  3) How Can We Extract the Tile's Position from these files?

+  4) How Can we group same-section tiles?

+  5) How Should We Implement The File Reorganization?

+  6) How Can We Merge Multiple Large Files?

+## General Questions

+  1) Do I have the right data?

+  2) Do I have all the data?
+(For us, that means, "How many brain complete sections are in this dataset?")

+  3) How are the sections in this dataset arranged on the slide?

+# Useful Shell Terminal Snippets

 ## Get a clone of this repository on your computer